duality-solutions/Sequence/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package silkd/silk-qt for Debian-based Linux systems.
-If you compile silkd/silk-qt yourself, there are some useful files here.
+This directory contains files used to package sequenced/sequence-qt for Debian-based Linux systems.
+If you compile sequenced/sequence-qt yourself, there are some useful files here.

-## Silk: URI support ##
+## Sequence: URI support ##

-silk-qt.desktop  (Gnome / Open Desktop)
+sequence-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install silk-qt.desktop
+	sudo desktop-file-install sequence-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your silk-qt binary to `/usr/bin` and the `../../share/pixmaps/silk128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your sequence-qt binary to `/usr/bin` and the `../../share/pixmaps/sequence128.png` to `/usr/share/pixmaps`

-silk-qt.protocol (KDE)
+sequence-qt.protocol (KDE)